Quantum Incompatibility in Parallel vs Antiparallel Spins

-{\it Introduction.--} Bohr’s complementarity principle, a cornerstone of quantum theory, imposes fundamental limitation on simultaneous measurement of certain observables \cite{Bohr1928} (see \cite{DeGregorio2014} for the history).
+{\it Introduction.--} Bohr’s complementarity principle, a cornerstone of quantum theory, imposes fundamental limitation on simultaneous measurement of certain observables \cite{Bohr1928}.
 This is famously exemplified by the trade-off between path information and interference visibility in the double-slit experiment \cite{Wootters1979,Scully1989,Scully1991}, as well as by the impossibility of jointly measuring non-commuting observables such as position and momentum, or spin components along different axes \cite{Davies1976,Lahti1980,Busch1985}.
 Development of generalized measurements, formalized via positive operator-valued measures (POVMs) \cite{Kraus1983}, refined this understanding by demonstrating that incompatible observables can, in fact, be jointly measured—albeit with an inherent degree of fuzziness or imprecision \cite{Mittelstaedt1987,Busch1996,Heinosaari2016,Guhne2023}.
 Lately, measurement incompatibility has been shown to be intimately connected to other nonclassical phenomena, such as Bell nonlocality and Einstein-Podolsky-Rosen steering \cite{Wolf2009,Banik2013,Busch2013,Brunner2014,Quintino2014,Uola2014,Uola2015,Banik2015,Kar2016,Uola2020}.

-Beyond its foundational significance, measurement incompatibility also plays a critical role in quantum technologies, underpinning key protocols in quantum key distribution, state discrimination, and randomness certification (see \cite{Guhne2023} and references therein).
-This recognition has motivated a deeper exploration of incompatibility, including scenarios involving multiple copies of a quantum system \cite{Carmeli2016}.
-For instance, in a single-copy setting, unsharp spin observables along orthogonal directions become jointly measurable only below certain sharpness thresholds: for two observables along the \(x\) and \(y\) directions, the bound is \(\lambda \leq 1/\sqrt{2}\), and for three observables along the \(x\), \(y\), and \(z\) directions, the bound is \(\lambda \leq 1/\sqrt{3}\) \cite{Busch1986}.
-Remarkably, with access to two identical copies of the quantum state per experimental run, these bounds can be exceeded: joint measurability of three spin observables along three mutually orthogonal space directions becomes possible for sharpness values up to \(\sqrt{3}/2\) \cite{Carmeli2016}, enabled by the use of entangled effects in the joint POVM.
+Measurement incompatibility also plays a pivotal role in several quantum protocols \cite{Guhne2023}, and thus motivates extensive investigations into the structure of incompatibility, including settings involving multiple copies of quantum systems \cite{Carmeli2016}.